akvo/wai-sdg-portal/docs/wai-demo/source/admin.rst

 Searching data by
 - data point
-- City, town or village
+- District, sub-district and village
 - You can also reset your filter search.

 .. image:: ../assets/add-data-entry.png